This is the ultimate guide to productivity.

 As I’ve already discussed, happiness and productivity are inextricably linked and it should be pretty clear that any practice which decreases depression, anxiety, and sleeplessness will, by default, improve your productive output.

 I challenge you to take up a meditation practice for the next 30 days and record how you feel.
+I know it probably seems weird to recommend sitting down and breathing as one of the best time management techniques, but the proof is in the pudding.

 6. Take Strategic Breaks Throughout the Day to Maintain Your Energy and Enthusiasm